Antigoni Parmaxi

 [Research Interests]

-My general research interests are on technology, language learning and social learning with with a focus on the pedagogical study of digital artifacts from a social and humanistic perspective.
+My general research interests are on technology, language learning and social change with a focus on the study of digital artifacts from a social and humanistic perspective.
 More specifically my research interests are on the topics of:

 - Digital pedagogies in the Humanities